Physical Therapy in Santa Fe

 Our techniques promote the ability to feel better, move better, and perform to your potential.

-CorePhysio also works to promote a climate of wellness and prevention, helping clients prevent (remove the) loss of mobility before it occurs by developing customized fitness and wellness-oriented programs for healthier and more active lifestyles.
+CorePhysio also works to promote a climate of wellness and prevention, helping clients prevent loss of mobility before it occurs by developing customized fitness and wellness-oriented programs for healthier and more active lifestyles.

 Functional Manual Therapy™ is an integrated and seamless treatment system which couples mechanical treatment of the joints, soft tissues, visceral and neurovascular systems with manual neuromuscular facilitation to enhance optimum motor control and human function.

 Continuing research and functional imaging of the brain continues to point out the interrelationship between pain, muscular inhibition and poor movement strategies.

 We now know that simply mobilizing joints, customizing stretching exercises and strengthening exercises, or having a patient participate in core stabilization, is insufficient to address the complex interrelationship between the integration of automatic and volitional motor strategies and the average mobility of the human system.

 This innovative approach to patient care seamlessly incorporates mobilization, neuromuscular facilitation and motor control training.